trawick/edurepo/STATUS.md

 * New Django app: Interface for submitting materials for a LO (moves to repo after review/rework by approver)
 * Refactor controllers.js
 * Improve interface for submitting resources for a LO
-* Allow voting up or flagging a resource
 * XML scheme/validation for repo data

 Blatant bugs, even obvious at this early stage